IE 11 is not supported. For an optimal experience visit our site on another browser.

 Jackson, 14

-In 2009, Carson and Siri welcomed an 7 pound, 8 ounce baby boy named Jackson.
-Firstborn children are known to be goal-oriented — and that’s certainly true of Jackson, or “Jack” as Carson affectionally calls his son.
+In 2009, Carson and Siri welcomed a 7-pound, 8-ounce baby boy named Jackson, or “Jack,” as Carson affectionally calls him.

-“He’s really an old soul, and mature beyond his years,” Carson tells TODAY.com.
+“He’s really an old soul, and mature beyond his years,” Carson told TODAY.com.

 “He’s been in a lot of adult situations.
-I mean, he grew up backstage at ‘The Voice,’” Carson explains.
+I mean, he grew up backstage at ‘The Voice,’” Carson explained.
 “Jackson is good in any room."

-“Jack is just a really good egg,” Carson gushes.
+“Jack is just a really good egg,” Carson gushed.
 “He’s a sponge.
-He loves to come to work with me— he watches what everyone is doing.
+He loves to come to work with me — he watches what everyone is doing.
 I keep telling him, 'Just keep being you.
 You're good.'
 He doesn't need much direction."

 The first word that comes to Carson's mind to describe Etta is “independent.”

-“Etta was the first kid of mine to go upstairs and put herself to bed,” he says.
+“Etta was the first kid of mine to go upstairs and put herself to bed,” he said.
 “She loves fashion and puts her clothes out for the next day.”

-Etta, who will start middle school in the fall of 2023, is also a talented singer, dancer and and actor, and attends theater camps and workshops.
+Etta, who started middle school in the fall, is also a talented singer, dancer and actor, and attends theater camps and workshops.

-“Anything having to do with the performing arts, she loves,” Carson says.
+“Anything having to do with the performing arts, she loves,” Carson said.

-He notes that Etta is the most "reserved" of the four children.
+He noted that Etta is the most "reserved" of the four children.

-"All my kids are so different from each other — and I'm glad they are," he says.
+"All my kids are so different from each other — and I'm glad they are," he said.
 "It's so much more entertaining."

 In January, Carson shared on Instagram a photo of Etta decked out in bright blue New York Islanders gear.